SATHYA-1408/Building-Bus-Reservation-System-using-Python-and-Django-SATHYA-P-5113-KINGSTON-/README.md

 Password:parthiban14

-#Project Running steps:

-python manage.py makemigrations

-python manage.py migrate

-python manage.py createsuperuser

-python manage.py runserver

- Bus Reservation System
+ Bus Reservation System running steps

 This is a simple Bus Reservation System built using Python and Django framework.
 The system allows users to search for available buses, make reservations, and view their booking details.